-The essential functions for students in the School of Health Professions are distributed to all admitted applicants and are available here: EDU-103 v4 Appendix A-2
+The essential functions for students in the School of Health Professions are distributed to all admitted applicants and are available in policy: EDU-103 Appendix A-2.

 Students who wish to request reasonable accommodation due to disability should refer to EDU-103 Reasonable Accommodations for Qualified Applicants and Learners with Disabilities.